pstat812/Portfolio/README.md

 - https://pstat812.github.io/Portfolio/

 ## Introduction
-Welcome to my interactive developer portfolio!
-This modern, responsive web application showcases my journey as a full-stack developer, featuring **4 major projects** spanning AI-powered applications, machine learning tools, game development, and mobile applications.
-Built with cutting-edge React technologies and enhanced with 3D animations, this portfolio demonstrates my expertise in creating innovative software solutions using the latest web technologies and frameworks.
+Welcome to my portfolio!
+This webpage showcases my journey as a full-stack developer and demonstrates my expertise in creating software solutions using the latest web technologies and frameworks.

 ## Portfolio Features and Functionality